-The Araucaria moist forests ecoregion spans the mountainous areas of southern Atlantic Brazil and extends into northeastern Argentina.
+The Araucaria moist forests ecoregion spans the mountainous areas of Southern Atlantic Brazil and extends into northeastern Argentina.
 It is a coniferous forest ecoregion of the Atlantic Forest biome.

-The Caatinga is the largest dry forest region in South America and also one of the richest dry forests in the world, providing habitat for an array of flora and fauna species.
-It is home to 26 million people and over 2000 species of plants and animals.
+The Caatinga of Brazil is the largest dry forest region in South America and one of the world's richest dry forests, providing a habitat for an array of flora and fauna species.
+It is home to 26 million people and over 2,000 species of plants and animals.

 The Cerrado is the largest savanna region in South America and the largest ecoregion in the Americas.
 It encompasses central Brazil as well as small portions of Paraguay and Bolivia.
 Biologically the richest savanna in the world, it contains extraordinary biodiversity.